blacksmithgu/obsidian-dataview/docs/docs/annotation/types-of-metadata.md

 # Field Types

-All fields in dataview have a *type*, which determines how dataview will render, sort, and operate on that field.
+All fields in dataview have a **type**, which determines how dataview will render, sort, and operate on that field.
 Read more about how to create fields on ["Adding metadata"](add-metadata.md) and which information you have automatically available on [metadata on pages](./metadata-pages.md) and [metadata on tasks and lists](./metadata-tasks.md).

-Dataview knows several field types to cover common use cases:

 ## Why does the type matter?

 Dataview provides [functions](../reference/functions.md) you can use to modify your metadata and allows you to write all sorts of complex queries.
 Specific functions need specific data types to work correctly.
 That means the data type of your field determines which functions you can use on these fields and how the functions behave.
 Furthermore, depending on the type, the output dataview renders can be different.

+Most of the time you do not need to worry too much about the type of your fields, but if you want to perform calculations and other magical operations on your data, you should be aware of them.

 !!! example "Different rendering based on type"
     If you have this file: